Beyond the Bin: Solid Waste Planning in the ACRD

 Share Beyond the Bin: Solid Waste Planning in the ACRD on Facebook Share Beyond the Bin: Solid Waste Planning in the ACRD on Twitter Share Beyond the Bin: Solid Waste Planning in the ACRD on Linkedin Email Beyond the Bin: Solid Waste Planning in the ACRD link

-The Alberni-Clayoquot Regional District (ACRD) is updating its Solid Waste Management Plan (SWMP) to help set goals for reducing waste in the coming years.
+The Alberni-Clayoquot Regional District is updating its Solid Waste Management Plan (SWMP) and thinking beyond the bin.

 Regional Districts in B.C. are required to have a SWMP in place that maps out how solid waste – organics, recycling and garbage - will be managed over the next 10+ years.
 The ACRD’s current plan was developed in 2008 and reviewed in 2017.
 With the recent introduction of the regional organics collection program, the existing plan’s strategies and targets have been completed.

-The Alberni-Clayoquot Regional District (ACRD) is updating its Solid Waste Management Plan (SWMP) to help set goals for reducing waste in the coming years.
+The Alberni-Clayoquot Regional District is updating its Solid Waste Management Plan (SWMP) and thinking beyond the bin.

 Regional Districts in B.C. are required to have a SWMP in place that maps out how solid waste – organics, recycling and garbage - will be managed over the next 10+ years.
 The ACRD’s current plan was developed in 2008 and reviewed in 2017.
 With the recent introduction of the regional organics collection program, the existing plan’s strategies and targets have been completed.